 Perkins and assistant coach Trevor Appier, collected the IRCA Leadership Award, given annually to a coach or administrator who has shown great leadership and become a role model for men's collegiate rowing.

 Before Northeastern, Perkins worked at Boston University where he spent the last five seasons coaching the Terriers.
-In 2019 Perkins was promoted to first Assistant Coach and Recruiting Coordinator.
-At BU Perkins was responsible for leading the BU recruiting efforts, and coached the 2V eight.
-In his five seasons at BU Perkins helped the Terriers to multiple program-best finishes at the Eastern sprints, IRA championships, and at the Head of the Charles.
+In 2019 Perkins was promoted to first assistant coach and recruiting coordinator.
+At BU, Perkins was responsible for leading the BU recruiting efforts and coached the second varsity.
+In his five seasons at BU Perkins helped the Terriers to multiple program-best finishes at the Eastern Sprints, IRA Championships, and at the Head of the Charles.

-Prior to BU, Perkins rowed at the University of Washington and was a four-time IRA National Championship team member.
-Perkins is a 2015 graduate of the University of Washington where he was a member of the Huskies' 2012, 2013, 2014, and 2015 division I National Championship teams.
-During his collegiate career at Washington, Perkins sat in the stroke seat of the Huskies' varsity eight that won the grand final at the PAC12, and the IRAs in his freshman, sophomore, and senior seasons.
+Perkins is a 2015 graduate of the University of Washington where he was a member of the Huskies' 2012, 2013, 2014, and 2015 Division I National Championship teams.
+During his collegiate career at Washington, Perkins sat in the stroke seat of the Huskies' varsity eight that won the Grand Final at the PAC-12, and the IRAs in his freshman, sophomore, and senior seasons.
 Additionally, he was also a four-time Henley Royal Regatta Finalist and 2012 Temple Challenge Cup Champion.
 In 2012, Perkins sat in the bow seat of the eight that won the championship eight event at the Head of the Charles Regatta.

 Perkins rowed for the U.S. team at both the Junior and U23 level.
 He sat in stroke seat of the 2014 Men's U23 eight leading them to a bronze medal at the World Championships.